-If you have a toddler in the house and you’re expecting another baby soon, you need to prepare your oldest for the coming of a new sibling.
+There are so many challenges in raising toddlers but if you’re expecting another baby soon, you need to prepare your oldest to become a sibling.
 Toddlers need a lot of attention and they might notice how much the new baby needs you.

 I was really worried when pregnant with my second baby that my toddler would be difficult or resent her new sister when she was born.
 Luckily, my toddler absolutely adores her baby sister and won’t stop showering her with kisses and affection!

 Below I’ve outlined my top tips for preparing your toddler, so you can hopefully have as great an outcome as I did!
 Then I rounded up some awesome tips from other mum bloggers to really give you everything you need to prepare your toddler for the most important job in the world.